Language Access Compliance

 Meeting language access requirements is more than just compliance—it’s about creating an inclusive and equitable experience for all users.

-Wordly offer a proven solution that is easy to implement, easy to use, and very affordable.
-We have over 4 million users of our AI translation solution in 60 countries across a wide range of industries and organization sizes.
+Wordly offers a proven solution that is easy to implement, easy to use, and very affordable.
+We have millions users of our AI translation solution in 60+ countries across a wide range of industries and organization sizes.

 With Wordly, you can:

-Support over 60 languages in real-time translation and captions.
+Support dozens of languages in real-time translation and captions.

 Enhance accessibility with speech-to-text and text-to-speech options.